 The Tahi Rua Toru Tech Challenge uses a special versions of the Computer Science Unplugged programme to teach computational thinking to primary school students of all ages, without the use of computers.

 Most students participate in the 123Tech Challenge as a classroom activity, however you can also enter through your local Code Club (check out codeclub.nz for more information).

 Target level: Years 0-6 (Primary)

 123Tech Discovery is made up of a number of specific and guided Digital Technologies-based activities that are performed generally offline.
-As the students complete their activities they make up a portfolio of learning, and when complete can download their own CREST Primary Award and Certificate.
+As the students complete their activities they make up a portfolio of learning, and when complete you can download their own 123Tech Certificate.